cmsuser1/MPSM-BPA/Provider-Matching/README.md

 | Valid Through Date | Valid Through Date | The date in which the model is active through |

 ## Output Files
-The Shared System only accepts files that are in a fixed-width format.
+The legacy system only accepts files that are in a fixed-width format.

 ### File Layout